danny316p/alias_mpg321/README.md

 To start with, I added aliases for some of the hackier tricks I'd seen online to change mpg321's behavior with one-liners.
 I've also begun working on tools to quickly find mp3 files and generate playlists.
 I'd like this to eventually be a full replacement for GUI-based music players.
 I don't want your streaming services - you can pry my collection from my cold, dead hands, and the digitized version from an equally cold, dead hard drive.

 All of these are shell scripts or configuration options that work with a standard mpg321 install - none of these change mpg321 itself or expect any non-standard commands.
-I've mostly tested these in bash and dash, your results my vary in other shells.
+I've mostly tested these in bash and dash, your results may vary in other shells.

 ## TODOs:
 These all need to be implemented and shouldn't be too difficult: